 - Songhoy Blues

-Mixing traditional Malian desert blues with rock, hip and R&B, Malian band Songhoy Blues came together in 2012 in Bamako.
+Mixing traditional Malian desert blues with rock, hip hop and R&B, Malian band Songhoy Blues came together in 2012 in Bamako.
 The band’s members Aliou Touré, Garba Touré and Oumar Touré, had fled there, driven from their homes by the civil conflict in Northern Mali and the subsequent imposition of Sharia law by armed Islamist groups.

 Music is central to the Malian way of life and is a fundamental part of Malian culture, defining life from birth to death.The strict interpretation of Sharia law imposed by Islamist militants banned playing, performing and listening to music, with often violent implications for those caught doing so.
 Far away from their hometowns of Gao and Timbuktu, the members of Songhoy Blues spoke out against the Islamists’ actions through their music, ensuring that their threatened culture still had a voice.
-The band’s energy driven music and performances has resulted in worldwide success and now their story is told in Rebel Sounds at IWM London, an exhibition exploring how people have stood up for the music they love.
+The band’s energy driven music and performances has resulted in worldwide success and their story was told in Rebel Sounds at IWM London, an exhibition exploring how people have stood up for the music they love.

 As long as we have music left in us and something to say, we’ll keep fighting each day with music as our weapon, our songs as our resistance’ - Songhoy Blues